-If an individual has a complaint regarding the way their personal data has been processed, they may make a complaint to the Clerk or the Information Commissioners Office casework@ico.org.uk Tel: 0303 123 1113.
+Complaints: If an individual has a complaint regarding the way their personal data has been processed, they may make a complaint to the Clerk or the Information Commissioners Office casework@ico.org.uk Tel: 0303 123 1113.

 The Council will ensure that individuals on whom personal information is kept are aware of their rights and have easy access to that information on request.

-Making Information Available:
+Making Information Available

 The Publication Scheme is a means by which the Council can make a significant amount of information available routinely, without waiting for someone to specifically request it.
 The scheme is intended to encourage local people to take an interest in the work of the Council and its role within the community.

 In accordance with the provisions of the Freedom of Information Act 2000, this Scheme specifies the classes of information which the Council publishes or intends to publish.
 It is supplemented with an Information Guide which will give greater detail of what the Council will make available and hopefully make it easier for people to access it.

-All formal meetings of Council and its committees are subject to statutory notice being given on notice boards and the Website.
+All formal meetings of Council and its committees are subject to statutory notice being given on notice boards and the website.
 All formal meetings are open to the public and press and reports to those meetings and relevant background papers are available for the public to see.
+The Council welcomes public participation and has a public participation session on each Council and committee meeting.
+Details can be seen in the Council's Standing Orders, which are available on its website or upon request.

-Occasionally, the Council or committees may need to consider matters in private.
+Occasionally, Council or committees may need to consider matters in private.
 Examples of this are matters involving personal details of staff, or a particular member of the public, or where details of commercial/contractual sensitivity are to be discussed.
 This will only happen after a formal resolution has been passed to exclude the press and public and reasons for the decision are stated.
 Minutes from all formal meetings, including the confidential parts are public documents.